Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 You must be age 65 or older, or disabled (with a Physician’s Certificate or Social Security document) as of December 31 of the pretax year.
 To qualify, you must:

-• Not exceed the income threshold (see Income Guidelines for Real Property Tax Deduction (link in Additional Information & Resources section below).
+- Not exceed the income threshold (see Income Guidelines for Real Property Tax Deduction (link in Resources & How to Apply section below).
 Note: It is important to read the Income Guidelines and accompanying examples carefully as categories of excludable income can vary from applicant to applicant based upon the sources of income, and categories can also vary between the applicant and the applicant’s spouse (if applicable).

 You may be eligible for the deduction when your Spouse/Civil Union Partner passes away.
 To qualify:

-• Not exceed the income threshold (see Income Guidelines for Real Property Tax Deduction (link in Additional Information & Resources section below).
+- Not exceed the income threshold (see Income Guidelines for Real Property Tax Deduction (link in Resources & How to Apply section below).
 Note: It is important to read the Income Guidelines and accompanying examples carefully as categories of excludable income can vary from applicant to applicant based upon the sources of income, and categories can also vary between the applicant and the applicant’s spouse (if applicable).

 Application Deadline